jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 let listTwo = List.map(a => a + 1, listOne); // [2, 3, 4]
 ```

-To understand the reasoning behind this convention it is important to understand currying.
+To understand the rationale behind this convention, it is fundamental to understand currying.

 ### Currying and partial application

+[Currying](https://en.wikipedia.org/wiki/Currying) means that functions take just one parameter, and if we want to have something like multiple parameters, we can just have functions return other functions.

-Currying means that all functions in the language only have one parameter.
-Functions that take "multiple parameters" are in reality functions that return other functions.
+In Reason, there is [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) to define functions as if they took multiple parameters, but in reality they are one-parameter functions that return other functions.

-For example, the functions `f` and `g` below are equivalent:
+As an example, the functions `f` and `g` below are equivalent:

 ```reason
 let f = (a, b, c) => a + b + c;